About Critical Issues in Justice and Politics

 Critical Issues in Justice and Politics is a refereed (peer-reviewed) journal which contributes to the theoretical and applied nature of justice and politics.
-We are a scholarly journal which requires all articles to undergo an extensive review process for both content and format.
+As a scholarly journal, all articles undergo an extensive review process for both content and format.
 Our emphasis is on the exchange of qualified material in order to generate discussion and extend the often limited boundaries of scholarly exchange.

 Critical Issues in Justice and Politics is sponsored by the Department of Political Science and Criminal Justice at Southern Utah University.
 The editorial board is comprised of faculty from the department as well as select faculty and practitioners from around the United States.

-Published twice a year (April and November) Critical Issues in Justice and Politics focuses on emerging and continuing issues related to the nature of justice, politics, and policy.
+Published once a year (May) Critical Issues in Justice and Politics focuses on emerging and continuing issues related to the nature of justice, politics, and policy.
 A special emphasis is given to topics such as policy, procedures and practices, implementation of theory, and those topics of interest to the scholar and practitioner alike.

 Critical Issues in Justice and Politics is considered a serials publication under definitions by the Library of Congress and the International Standard Serial Number (ISSN) system.
 The ISSN number, along with identifying information for the serial publication, appears on all copies of the journal.
 The journal may be obtained online or through many of the traditional research databases in academia.